N2WQ/clubleaderboard/replit.md

 ### Database Schema
 - **members**: Stores callsign, active status, aliases, names, and dues expiration.
-- **submissions**: Records contest metadata, claimed scores, operator lists, and status.
+- **submissions**: Records contest metadata, claimed scores, operator lists, MODE (for display), and status.
 - **raw_logs**: Stores the original Cabrillo file content.
-- **baselines**: Stores the highest single-claimed score for each contest/mode/year.
+- **baselines**: Stores the highest single-claimed score for each contest/year.
+Unique key: (seasonYear, contestKey).
+MODE is not used in baseline calculations.
 - **operator_points**: Stores individual and normalized points for each scored member operator.
 - **scoring_config**: Stores key-value configuration for scoring method ('fixed' or 'participant-based') with update timestamps.